 We test IPVanish connection speeds three times a day using a unique server-based scientific speed testing method.
 For more information on how those speed tests work please read: VPN Speed Testing Done Right.
 As is always the case, IPVanish is currently performing excellently.
 It is one of the fastest VPN services available on the market.
 That is why IPVanish is so good for data-intensive tasks such as streaming in HD, gaming, and torrenting.

 The DNS lookup time can slow down the process of fetching a page from a web server.
-IPVanish performed well in this area.
-The average speed is very fast, and it has a much better maximum lookup time than a selection of the world's fastest VPNs.
+IPVanish performed very well in this area.
+The average lookup time is just 0.41 seconds - which makes it one of the fastest VPNs on the market in terms of lookup times!

 IPVanish's connection times put it in the top rank of VPNs.
 VPN connection times do not get any better than this!

-As you can see, IPVanish scores extremely well in these tests and is one of the few VPNs that can claim to be one of the fastest in the world.
+As you can see, IPVanish scores extremely well in these tests and is one of the few VPNs that can claim to be among the fastest in the world.

 I connected to one of the IPVanish London VPN servers to test for leaks using ipleak.net.
 I discovered no detectable IP Leaks or DNS leaks.
 My IP address correctly appeared in London as did the single DNS address.
 WebRTC leaks performed in Chrome also came back negative on my system.